1883 Proof Liberty Head Nickel - With CENTS

 Description

 The 1883 Proof Liberty Head Nickel - With CENTS is a proof nickel struck at the Philadelphia Mint, part of the Liberty Head Nickels 1883-1912 series.
-With a mintage of just 6,783, this is a rare issue sought by specialists.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, surrounded by stars, while the reverse displays a Roman numeral V (five) within a wreath of corn, cotton, and wheat.
-Designed by Charles E. Barber.
+With a mintage of 6,783, this is an extremely rare issue — the higher-mintage of the two mint variants, representing 0% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, surrounded by stars and the reverse displays a Roman numeral V (five) within a wreath of corn, cotton, and wheat.
+First year of the Liberty Head Nickel.
+The initial "No CENTS" variety was quickly exploited by fraudsters who gold-plated them to pass as $5 gold coins, prompting the Mint to add "CENTS" to the reverse mid-year.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $344.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 21.2 mm in diameter, with a plain edge.
 Cataloged as PCGS #3881.
-Charles Barber's Liberty Head Nickel replaced the Shield design.
-The 1883 "No Cents" variety is an affordable and popular type coin.
-The 1885, 1886, and 1912-S are key dates.
-The 1913 examples (unauthorized production) have sold for over $4 million.

 External References